JonasFeron/Muscle/README.md

 3. Search for "Muscle" in the package manager and Install.
 4. Restart Rhino
 5. The Muscle components will be available in Grasshopper under the "Muscle" tab

+Important note: If you are updating Muscle plugin from the package manager, make sure to update the python library "musclepy" as well, using the same 'one-line' command as in step 2.

 Congratulations!
 You have successfully installed the Muscle plugin.